The Columbus Campus is closed: More

 6. Additional Admission Information:

-- Acceptance is conditional on submission and clearance of student backgroun check and drug screening.
+- Acceptance is conditional on submission and clearance of student background check and drug screening.

-These are not limited to but may include: Hepatitis (A, B, C, or D), HIV/AIDS, TB, measles, mumps, rubella, rubeola, varicella, etc. All students are required to have appropriate immunizations after they are admitted to the program, but by the summer orientation session.
-Additionally, although all precautions are taken to minimize exposure and risk, there is always a slight possibility that precautions may fail or that a student may accidentally expose him/herself.
+These are not limited to but may include: Hepatitis (A, B, C, or D), HIV/AIDS, TB, measles, mumps, rubella, rubeola, varicella, influenza (flu) etc. All students are required to have appropriate immunizations after they are admitted to the program, and before summer orientation session.
+Additionally, although all precautions are taken to minimize exposure and risk, there is always a slight possibility that precautions may fail or that a student may accidentally expose him/herself to infectious diseases.
 All students entering the Dental Hygiene program must be aware of this slight, but real, potential.
 All students are encouraged to have personal health insurance in effect by the first day of class.

 Columbus State Community College Dental Hygiene Program was fully accredited by the Commission on Dental Accreditation in 2000.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312)440-4653 or at 211 E. Chicago Avenue, Chicago, Illinois 606611-2678.
 Third party comments considered that are submitted must pertain only to the standards relative to the particular program being reviewed or policies and procedures used in the accreditation process.
 Comments will be screened by Commission staff for relevancy.
 For comments not relevant to these issues, the individual will be notified that the comment is not related to accreditation and, where appropriate, referred to the appropriate agency.
 For those individuals interested in submitting comments, requests can be made to the Commission office for receiving standards and/or the Commission's Evaluation Policies and Procedures (EPP).